neutrinojs/neutrino/docs/usage.md

 Neutrino provides the command `neutrino test` for invoking a set of tests included in your project.
 Using `neutrino test` sets the Node.js environment variable to `test` using the `NODE_ENV` environment variable, which is available in your project source code.
-How your source code is built and consumed from tests is determined by the preset your are using.
+How your source code is built and consumed from tests is determined by the preset you are using.
 Running suites that are built the same as source files are encouraged to use a Neutrino-compatible preset.
 Neutrino currently provides three core testing presets: Karma, Jest, and Mocha.

 ```bash